 Recycling expanded polystyrene and polystyrene requires a specific industrial process, designed to manage a very light, bulky material with a high reduction capacity.

-At Silmisa Maquinaria we develop solutions that allow polystyrene to be recycled profitably, reducing its volume and facilitating its subsequent valorization.
+At Silmisa we develop solutions that allow polystyrene to be recycled profitably, reducing its volume and facilitating its subsequent valorization.

 In general, the recycling of polystyrene and EPS is structured in several key phases: